benjaminran/GetGreen/README.md

     * on display loop, get Analysis from interpreter and display somehow

+### Build Process

+#### Release APK Signing
+Keystore information for signing the release APK is specified in gradle.properties using the keys intuneKeystore, intuneKeystorePassword, intuneKeyAlias, andintuneKeyPassword.
+Builds in environments without access to the keystore will not fail but the release APK will be left unsigned.

 ### Notes
 This project is intended to be the central repository where I'll aggregate code from past projects that implemented only select components of the final application.

-#### Release APK Signing
-Environment variables INTUNE_KEYSTORE, INTUNE_KEYSTORE_PASSWORD, INTUNE_KEY_ALIAS,
-INTUNE_KEY_PASSWORD are used to access the keystore used for signing the release APK

 #### Implementation
 * Main Activity